loongyh/portfolio/content/projects/open-government-products-hack-for-public-good-2022-doculens/index.md

 3. Once the resubmissions are checked and proper, the application can be marked as complete and moved on.

 ## Conclusion

+I have learnt a lot in this collaboration with OGP and have come to appreciate their innovation-first, solution-focussed and open culture unseen in the public sector.
+I look forward to seeing this project being integrated into FormsSG and am confident it'll massively improve the application handling workflow and lessen the pain of the bureaucratic process.